Building Solidarity with

 - Explore different guest speakers’ views on how to be in solidarity with Indigenous communitiesÂ

-- Explore and reconnect with our own Indigenous roots and identity to approach Indigenous communities without feelings of “cultural-deficit” or grasping, but instead centering mutual liberation and connectedness
+- Explore and reconnect with our own Indigenous roots and identity to approach Indigenous communities with a "full cup"

 - Gain inspiring kinship with like-minded instructors and peers to kickstart our solidarity efforts